 Traffic patterns during a typical weekday peak period (6 AM to 10 AM and 4 PM to 8 PM) demonstrate the predominant nature of travel in the corridor.
 The volumes are higher eastbound during the morning commute period toward the larger employment centers in Westchester County and New York City.
 Westbound traffic volumes are higher in the evening commute period as workers return home.
 In response to the corridor's peak travel pattern and to better handle growing volumes, NYSTA added a seventh (median) lane to the previously six-lane bridge in 1992.
 NYSTA uses a movable barrier system to assign this median lane to the peak traffic direction, providing four eastbound lanes in the morning peak and four westbound lanes in the evening.
-Despite the addition of a travel lane in the peak direction, the bridge remains highly congested with frequent travel delays and a poor level of service, particularly during the evening commuter period.
+Despite the addition of a travel lane in the peak direction, the bridge remains susceptible to incidents and high levels of congestion with frequent travel delays and a poor level of service due to non-standard lane widths and lack of shoulders, particularly during the evening commuter period.